estherhk/Election-Analysis/README.md

 ## Challenge Overview

 Using Visual Studio Code, an analysis was completed to display the winner of an election that took place in three counties: Arapahoe, Denver, and Jefferson.
 Candidates who ran were Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane.
-After tallying the 369,722 that were casted, Dianna DeGette won the election receiving 73.8% of the vote and 272,892 number of votes.
+After tallying the 369,722 votes that were casted, Dianna DeGette won the election receiving 73.8% of the vote and 272,892 number of votes.

 ## Challenge Summary